julianandrews/sgf-render/README.md

 ## Usage

 ```
-Usage: target/debug/sgf-render [FILE] [options]
+Usage: sgf-render [FILE] [options]

 Options:
     -o, --outfile FILE  Output file.
 SVG and PNG formats supported.
-    -n, --node-num NUM  Node number to render (default 1) or 'last' to render
+    -n, --node NUM      Node to render (default 0) or 'last' to render the
-                        the last node.
+                        last node.
 Note that SGFs may have nodes without
                         moves.
     -w, --width WIDTH   Width of the output image in pixels (default 800)
     -s, --shrink-wrap   Draw only enough of the board to hold all the stones